XRPLF/XRPL-Standards/XLS-0066d-lending-protocol/README.md

 The lending protocol charges a number of fees that the Loan Broker can configure.
 The protocol will not charge the fees if the Loan Broker has not deposited enough First-Loss Capital.

-- **`Management Fee`**: This is a percentage of interest charged by the Loan Broker.
-Intuitively, the Vault depositors pay this fee.
+- **`Management Fee`**: This is a fee charged by the Loan Broker, calculated as a percentage of the interest earned on loans.
+It's deducted from the interest that would otherwise go to the Vault depositors.
+Essentially, borrowers pay the full interest, but before that interest reaches depositors, the Loan Broker takes their cut.
 - **`Loan Origination Fee`**: A nominal fee paid to the Loan Broker taken from the principal lent.
 - **`Loan Service Fee`**: A nominal fee paid on top of each loan payment.
 - **`Late Payment Fee`**: A nominal fee paid on top of a late payment.